Doctor insights on:

 Blood Oxygen Level 99

+It depends: If you live at sea level, and the pulse oximetry machine if functioning normally, your arterial oxygen saturation should be higher than 93%.
 If you live at high altitude, the partial pressure of oxygen in the air is lower and, depending on how high you are, an oxygen saturation level of 93% may be normal. ...Read more

 Not really: If it is a nonsmoker, then no, should be 95%+ as "normal." lower can indicate lung infection or function abnormality.
 Smokers or persons with lung diseases often have lower saturations like this.
 If no explanation, should see dr for exam and probably chest xray ; breathing treatment(s). ...Read more